MicrosoftDocs/MIMDocs/MIMDocs/Understand/identity-manager-hybrid-reporting-azure.md

 ---

-# Hybrid identity management Audit reports in Azure Active Directory
+# Hybrid identity management Audit reports in Azure Active Directory - Public Preview - Refresh
 With Azure Active Directory (AD) Audit Activity reports you can view single report to monitor identity management activity that happens either on-premises or in the cloud.
 This feature lets you manage all of your identity and access data in one place,  saving time and reducing overall costs.

 ## What is Azure Active Directory hybrid reporting?